Amazing-wx/Amazing-wx.github.io/static/contents/awards.md

 - <strong>National Second Prize </strong> of the 3rd China University Intelligent Robot Creative Competition, Dec.2020.
 - Bronze Award of the 7th China College Students “Internet+” Innovation and Entrepreneurship Competition,Dec.2021.
 - First Prize at the provincial level of the Chinese Mathematics Competitions, Dec.2020.
-- First Prize at the provincial level of the China Undergraduate Mathematical Contest in Modeling,Nov.2020.
+- First Prize at the provincial level of the China Undergraduate Mathematical Contest in Modeling, Nov.2020.
 - Honorable Mention of Mathematical Contest in Modeling, Apr.2021.